NINDS CDE Notice of Copyright

 Tendon reflexes that can be tested, with the corresponding spinal cord segment, include: Pectoral - C4/5, Biceps - C5/6, Triceps - C7/8, Hip Adductors (brevis, longus and magnus) - L3/4, Quadriceps (patellar tendon) - L3/4, and Achilles - S1/2.
 The classical deep tendon reflex is the Quadriceps or patellar tendon reflex.
 Scoring of the reflexes is in categorical values where: absent = 0, reduced = 1, normal = 2, increased = 3, and elicitation of clonus (a form of spasticity) is sometimes scored as "4".

-Variable reports about psychometric properties, but most recent study (Dafkin et al. 2013.
-Muscle Nerve 47(1): 81-8) suggests that the subjective evaluation has very good intra- and inter-rater reliability.
+There are variable reports about psychometric properties, but a study by (Dafkin et al., 2013) suggests that the subjective evaluation has very good intra- and inter-rater reliability.

-SCI-Pediatric-specific: Relevant and appropriate, but there are no studies done in youth.
+SCI-Pediatric-specific: Relevant and appropriate, however, there are no studies done in youth.

 Dafkin C, Green A, Kerr S, Veliotes D, McKinon W. The accuracy of subjective clinical assessments of the patellar reflex.
 Muscle Nerve.
 2013;47(1):81-88.